EDUCBA Logo

 • It is highly visible.

 • Gantt Chart does not show task dependencies.
-If one task is not completed, a person cannot assume how it is going to affect the other tasks.
+If one task is incomplete, a person cannot assume how it will affect the other tasks.

 • The size of the bar does not indicate the amount of work; it depicts the time period.